-The predominant current-day meaning of genotype is some relevant part of the whole genome, the DNA passed to the organism by its parents.
-The phenotype is the physical and behavioral characteristics of the organism, for example, size and shape, metabolic activities, and patterns of movement.
-The distinction is especially important in evolutionary theory, where the survival and mating of organisms depends on their traits, but it is the DNA, held to be unaffected by the development of the traits over the life course, that is transmitted to the next generation.
+The predominant current-day meaning of genotype is some relevant part of the DNA passed to the organism by its parents.
+The phenotype is the physical and behavioral traits of the organism, for example, size and shape, metabolic activities, and patterns of movement.
+The distinction between them is especially important in evolutionary theory, where the survival and mating of organisms depends on their traits, but it is the DNA, held to be unaffected by the development of the traits over the life course, that is transmitted to the next generation.
 Continue reading

 There is a contrast in epidemiology and public health between shifting a population as a whole to reduce the risk of some disease and screening for high-risk individuals then treating them.
 In a 9-minute podcast, this contrast is applied to vetting or banning immigrants in order to reduce risk of terrorism on US soil and to screening for mentally ill gun owners who might commit mass shootings.